publishpress/PublishPress-Future/readme.txt

 * FIXED: Fix error when a term does not exists, #675;
 * FIXED: Add new interface for NoticeFacade: NoticeInterface;
 * FIXED: Fatal error: Delcarations of PostStatusToCustomStatus::getLabel() must be compatible with the interface, #674;
+* REMOVED: Remove the legacy action `postExpiratorExpire`.
+This action will not trigger the future actions anymore;
+* REMOVED: Remove the legacy action `publishpressfuture_expire`.
+This action will not trigger the future actions anymore;

 = [3.2.0] - 25 Jan, 2024 =